woodcox/primitive-jekyll/README.md

 Demo available: [here](http://cecleeds.github.io/primitive-jekyll/)

-Now you can begin modifying variables in `variables.scss`.
-This file will define your colors, typography, sizes, breakpoints, buttons, borders, and more.
-Define all your variables here to keep your project organized.

-You can view `dist/test.html` or `docs/template.html` to see some example elements as you make changes.

 ## Primitive UI
 The original [primitive UI](https://taniarascia.github.io/primitive) and it's [documentation](https://taniarascia.github.io/primitive) is available as a boilerplate/primitive framework for any project and its awesome.
 The beauty of Primitive is the ease with which you can create unique designs in a beautiful, simple system.

 https://github.com/taniarascia/primitive.git

 ## Installation